 But there’s no free lunch, not even when mom is making it.
 The U.S. Bureau of Labor Statistics reported a whopping 1.8 million men leaving the job market since the beginning of the pandemic – as compared with an even more whopping 2.5 million women.
 Correspondingly, study after study found that the increase in clinical depression, anxiety, suicidality, and a range of other garden-variety and not-so-garden-variety mental illnesses amongst women rose at a rate three times greater than that of men.
 Time and again the majority of women surveyed reported some version of falling apart, but not the majority of men.
 Break it down: in a room of women and men, at least three times more of the women found themselves in deep mental health trouble.
 (Love data?
 Just Google words like “ women”, “pandemic”, “mental health”, and you’ll be rolling in it.)

 Please don’t misunderstand: we are not claiming that having a job makes women happy.
 Sometimes it does and sometimes it doesn’t.
 But the data does seem to indicate that having time to get away from the madness of home and nurture an identity outside of familial service provider did men some good.
 With women so profoundly overwhelmed (does that even begin to depict what we felt?), many marriages teetered hard on the brink and some exploded.
-For a time, children effectively lost their mommies to an empty shell of stuttering overwhelm wearing her face.
+For a time, many children effectively lost their mommies to a stuttering, empty shell of overwhelm wearing her face.
 Many of us rallied like the champions we are, but scars remain.
 It isn’t easy being a woman.
 As the African adage goes, we hold up half the sky – and sometimes it feels like a whole heck of a lot more than half of it.
 Sometimes it is.

-Yet when we walked into a small, exclusive networking events for women business owners run by the luminous Azi Jancovic as the worst of the pandemic ebbed into a limping summer, a funny thing occurred.
-Almost every women we spoke to at the event described her business as struggling – and attributed the struggle to her own personal failure!
+Yet when I walked into a small, exclusive networking events for women business owners run by the luminous Azi Jancovic as the worst of the pandemic ebbed into a limping summer, a funny thing occurred.
+Almost every women I spoke to at the event described her business as struggling – and attributed the struggle to her own personal failure!
 We watched governments buckle under the strain of handling the pandemic, airports and entire industries shutter, leaders of every stripe around the world fumble the stumble and occasionally completely drop the ball – yet individual women still attributed their struggling businesses, families, marriages, and lives to their own personal inability to measure up.

 As it so happens, good things happen when we start treating ourselves like we are worthy of sweet care.
 We start to have more juice to go around for the kids and the husband and the partners and the business and the job and the errands and whatever else is pulling on the teat.
 We start to hear ourselves laughing again amidst the inevitable sighs.